Lagos, Portugal overlooking an ocean with many waves.

 The day is flexible because people arrive at different times, allowing those who want to rest to do so before meeting for dinner.
 For those who arrive early or have lots of energy, I will have a list of walks near our lodging.
 We will gather for dinner and begin to sample Portuguese cuisine.
 This will also be a time to get to know each other, perhaps by sharing some of your dreams and intentions for this odyssey to Portugal.

-Your day will start with a walking tour of Lisbon.
+Your day will start with a walking tour of Lisbon that will be somewhat off the beaten tourist track.
 There will be free time in the afternoon.
 Later we will meet for dinner and the opportunity to listen to Fado music.
 Fado is a soulful Portuguese music genre, originating in 19th-century working class neighborhoods of Lisbon.
-It is recognized by UNESCO as a Intangible Cultural Heritage, symbolizing Portuguese identity.
+It is recognized by UNESCO as an Intangible Cultural Heritage, symbolizing Portuguese identity.
 B

 We’ll take the train from Lisbon to Lagos.
 The old town has cobbled streets, historic buildings, and traditional Portuguese restaurants.
 After we arrive, the day is open.
 We can explore local restaurants and bars near where we’re staying.
 B